WASHINGTON

 It was parents weekend and my wife and I traveled to Cheney to visit my daughter.
 Saturday we attended the game vs UC Davis – the Eagles lost, but we had a blast.

 I have also attended baseball games at Gonzaga as well as Washington State.
+It was cold, but both facilities are first class.
+Gonzaga’s campus is strategically located adjacent to the Spokane River and is connected to Riverfront Park.
 In the spring of 2023 Bailey and a friend attended a 1st round March Madness (college basketball) game at the Spokane Veterans Memorial Arena.

 The Gorge Amphitheater, nine miles from the town of George, is a one of a kind outdoor concert venue.
 We have only attended one concert here, but man we would like to return.
 Because it is in the middle of nowhere it presents some travel challenges.
 However, all challenges are worth overcoming to have the opportunity to sit outside, listen to your favorite band, and enjoy the amazing view of the Columbia River and the Gorge.
 Washington’s official state waterfall is Palouse Falls.
 The state park is located an hour and 20 minutes northeast of the Tri-Cities.
 There is nothing else around it, in fact we drove a couple of miles on a gravel road before finally arriving.
 However, it is worth it as the views are spectacular.